 - Businesses should work against corruption in all its forms, including extortion and bribery.

-You can view FREMAP's Progress Report on the website of the Global Compact of the UN (The Global Compact).
+You can view FREMAP's Progress Report published in the page of the Global Pact of the UN (The Global Compact).

 In 2016, the Sustainable Development Goals were adopted (ODS), targeted at eradicating poverty and hunger by 2030.
 The relationship between people and the planet has made it necessary to set out common goals for the earth, the oceans and rivers.

 These SDG are a universal call to adopt measures to end poverty, protect the planet, and ensure prosperity for all.

 FREMAP, thanks to its commitment with the Global Compact, supports, works and promotes the 17 goals comprising the SDG.

 The corporate sector is a key player in attaining these SDG, which is why FREMAP, as a Mutual Society Collaborating with the Social Security Institute, will contribute, through its activities, to the sustainable development of society.

 - Objective 1: End poverty in all its forms everywhere.